-The eigth in an 8-part series on improving your research profile, reputation and impact.
-Evidences the positive effect of social media use and provides tips for social media newbies.
+The eight in an 8-part series on improving your research profile, reputation & impact.
+Evidences the positive effect of social media use, with tips for social media newbies.

 This presentation is part of an 8-part series that I created in my role as Staff Development Lead at Middlesex University (see: Supportive, inclusive & collaborative research cultures).
 The series is comprised of three key parts: